-How to catch rare Pokémon in Pokémon Go — Updated for Gen 2
+How to catch Raid Bosses and rares in Pokémon Go

 Does the color of the target ring reflect the real-time catch rate?

-Not exactly.
-It gives a rough indication of the catch rate but not with every modifier accounted for.
-Basically base catch rate x Pokémon level / ball rate.
-I believe Razz Berries are counted too, but no other bonuses.
-Still, it's good for eyeballing and getting a sense of when you might want to use a Razz Berry or a Great or Ultra Ball.
+It may, but given how hard it is to "read" slight variances in color spectrum, it's better to think of it as a rough guide.
+It's easy to see the difference between a Poké Ball and an Ultra Ball, and with or without Razz Berry as well.
+Medal bonuses are tougher to discern.

-The target color can be anywhere on the spectrum from red (no catch) to green (catch) with yellow in between.
+The target color can be anywhere on the spectrum from red (hard catch) to green (easy catch) with yellow in between.
 So, to artificially freeze-frame the catch rates:

 How do Medal Bonuses work?